Florent-JIA/Digital-calibration-of-oysters-with-AI/README.md

 According to the values of these 7 variables, the quality of the oyster will be scored 0-10.
 A score from 8 to 10 is considered as good.
 A score from 4 to 7 is considered as moderate.
 A socre from 0 to 3 is considered as bad.

+The goal of this project is to classify oysters' scores (output) based on these 7 variables (input).

 ## Dataset
 The client provided us with photos of 136 oysters, including top and side views (which means a total of 272 photos), and the score for each oyster.
 We calculated the values of the above 7 variables for each oyster through image processing, which will be the input of our neural network.

+[MyDataSet](https://github.com/Weizhe-JIA/3.Digital-calibration-of-oysters-with-AI/blob/main/dataset/MyDataSet.py/) is used to generate the dataset for the training of the network model, including specifying input and output, and dividing training set and test set.

 If you are insterested in our pictures of oysters and their calculation results, please consult the [dataset](/) folder.